Dildz/SPT-Fika-OracleARM--Docker-Compose-Guide/README.md

 mkdir github-repos
 ```

-Then we clone the repository.
+Then we clone the repository inside the github-repos folder.

 You can do this with:

 ```
+cd github-repos
 git clone https://github.com/Dildz/SPT-Fika-modded--Docker-Guide.git
 ```

 ## Copying the files

-Now we're going to copy the files from SPT-Fika-modded--Docker-Guide to the docker container location.
+Now we're going to copy the files from github-repos/SPT-Fika-modded--Docker-Guide folder to the docker container location.

 You can do this with:

 ```
-cp /home/ubuntu/github-repos/SPT-Fika-modded--Docker-Guide/files/Dockerfile /home/ubuntu/docker/containers/spt-fika-modded/fika/
+cp $HOME/github-repos/SPT-Fika-modded--Docker-Guide/files/Dockerfile $HOME/docker/containers/spt-fika-modded/fika/
-cp /home/ubuntu/github-repos/SPT-Fika-modded--Docker-Guide/files/fcpy.sh /home/ubuntu/docker/containers/spt-fika-modded/fika/
+cp $HOME/github-repos/SPT-Fika-modded--Docker-Guide/files/fcpy.sh $HOME/docker/containers/spt-fika-modded/fika/
-cp /home/ubuntu/github-repos/SPT-Fika-modded--Docker-Guide/files/restart_fika.sh /home/ubuntu/docker/containers/spt-fika-modded/fika/
+cp $HOME/github-repos/SPT-Fika-modded--Docker-Guide/files/restart_fika.sh $HOME/docker/containers/spt-fika-modded/fika/
 ```

-You will now have the Dockerfile, fcpy.sh and restart_fika.sh copied to the spt-fika-modded/fika/ folder.
+You should now have the Dockerfile, fcpy.sh and restart_fika.sh copied to the spt-fika-modded/fika/ folder ready for the setup.
-You can change the Fika and SPT versions If SPT or FIKA gets updated.
-In the `Dockerfile` you can change `FIKA_BRANCH` and `SPT_BRANCH` args to the version you want.
-E.g. `ARG SPT_BRANCH=3.8.1` can be changed to `ARG SPT_BRANCH=3.8.3`.

 ## Setting up the Docker container

-After the files have been copied we can start the setup.

-First off we're going to run this in the "fika" directory:
+First off, we're going to run this in the "fika" directory:

 ```
-cd /home/ubuntu/docker/containers/spt-fika-modded/fika
+cd $HOME/docker/containers/spt-fika-modded/fika
 docker build --no-cache --label modded-fika -t modded-fika .
 ```